Hold On (KT Tunstall song)

 "Hold On" is a song by Scottish singer KT Tunstall, written by Tunstall and produced by Steve Osborne for Tunstall's second album, Drastic Fantastic (2007).
 The song was released as the album's first single on 16 July 2007 in the United States.
 It was then released in the United Kingdom as a download single on 13 August 2007 and as a CD and 7-inch single on 27 August 2007.
 "Hold On" peaked at number 21 on the UK Singles Chart, number 19 in Norway, and number 26 in Italy and Switzerland.
-In North America, the song reached number 46 in Canada and number four on the US Billboard Bubbling Under Hot 100, topping the Billboard Adult Alternative Songs chart for 11 weeks.
+In North America, the song reached number 46 in Canada and number four on the US Billboard Bubbling Under Hot 100, topping the Billboard Triple A chart for 11 weeks.

 Critical reception

 "Hold On" received mixed reviews from music critics.
 Billboard magazine's Susan Visakowitz called the song an "exhilarating three-minute ride" and "infectious and convincing".
 Internet publication Stereogum said that the song was "not bad" but questioned its commercial potential.
 Michael Slezak, in a review for Entertainment Weekly, was less impressed with the song, writing that "the melody lacks the immediate snap, crackle, pop of her previous hits".
 This song appeared at number 55 on Rolling Stones list of the "100 Best Songs of 2007".